 So it was a great surprise, to me at least, that one of the cultures in West Africa actually asked for evangelicals to come to them.
 In 1842, as the Atlantic Slave Trade was coming to a complete end, two of the rulers of the Efik people in the southwest corner of Nigeria, King Eyo Honesty II of Creek Town (formerly Ikot Itunko) and King Eyamba V of Duke Town (formerly Iboku Atapka), issued letters to the European traders that they wished to maintain their long standing relationships with Europe and would like to have missionaries and traders come to their land.

 For the kings, it was primarily a business decision.
 Prior to the end of the Atlantic Slave Trade, their primary export was, unfortunately, their neighbors: the Igbo.
-Though the Efik weren’t the only people to participate in such trades, their kings saw it as an important part of their economy.
+Though they weren’t the only people to participate in such trades, these kings saw it as an important part of their economy.
 With the end of the slave trade, and the chance the Europeans might move on, these kings saw an opportunity to improve their region and their standing by continuing to maintain their European contacts.
 Issuing letters in December of 1842, the two kings invited the Europeans to modernize their territory and evangelize their population.

 Today, many of the Efik people are Christian, but there are still others who follow the old religion.
 Which leads one to ask: if they weren’t forced to do it, what motivated so many of them to change?
 Though much of it could be attributed to pressure from their kings to appease the Europeans, the fact that it wasn’t forced on everyone lead me to ask just how this transition would have taken place.